matthiasdittmer/diy_bench_power_supply_lm2596/README.md

 # DIY Bench Power Supply LM2596
-There is a ton of material on the internet about DIY bench power supplies based on TI LM2576 [1], TI LM2587 [2] and TI LM2596 [3] buck / boost converters.
+There is a ton of material on the internet about DIY bench power supplies based on TI LM2576 [1], TI LM2587 [2] and TI LM2596 [3] buck/boost converters.

 I used [4], [5] and [6] as a starting point for my own design.